-We also ask our Partners to tell us what they think about working at TSB every year.
-This year we partnered with Great Place to Work once again and almost 80% of our Partners took part in the survey.
+We also ask our Partners to complete a survey and tell us what they think about working at TSB every year.
+In 2018, we partnered with 'Great Place to Work' for the third year, an independent global research and training consultancy that helps organisations create and sustain great workplaces.
+78% of our Partners took part in the survey, our highest response rate to date.

-Our union recognition agreement, 'The Link' forum and our annual survey mean we have meaningful discussions with our Partners.
+Our union recognition agreement, 'The Link' forum, and our annual survey mean we have meaningful discussions with our Partners.
 So, everybody is well informed and has their voice heard.

 We make sure we reward our Partners fairly and appropriately for the role they're doing.
 We target the total cash reward (basic salary plus TSB Award) at the mid-point of the relevant external market range.
 And, as an accredited Living Wage employer, everyone is paid at least the real Living Wage.
 This is independently calculated each year, based on what people need to support themselves and their families.
-Our total reward package includes a discretionary annual TSB Award which gives all our Partners the opportunity to receive the same Award as a percentage of their basic salary; a defined contribution pension scheme, with employer contributions of up to 13% base salary; and a Flexible Benefits scheme, where TSB gives a payment equivalent to 4% of base salary for Partners to use to select from a variety of benefits - such as private medical cover.
+Our total reward package includes a discretionary annual TSB Award, which is linked to business performance, and gives all our Partners the opportunity to receive the same Award as a percentage of their basic salary; a defined contribution pension scheme, with employer contributions of up to 13% base salary; and a Flexible Benefits scheme, where TSB gives a payment equivalent to 4% of base salary for Partners to use to select from a variety of benefits - such as private medical cover.
 In addition, Partners can take part in our share schemes.